adinathmahangare/SPPU_COMP_PRACTICALS/README.md

-Hello, this is Bing.
-I can help you write a GitHub description for your repository.
-Here is a possible description that you can use or modify as you wish:

 # SPPU-CSE-Practicals 🎓

 This repository contains all the files for the practical examination of Savitribai Phule Pune University (SPPU) branch Computer Engineering (CSE) for all four years.
 It covers subjects like: